 On the occasion of today's International Women's Day, we take a look at the current status of women and equality empowerment in classical music - the cradle of all kinds of music.

 Today, people around the world celebrate Women's Day.
-The whole of March even becomes a woman month as in 1987 the American Congress declared March as National Women's History Month, in order to honour extraordinary achievements of American women.
-We at music is her passion honour outstanding women in music around the globe and in every music genre all year long.
-This month however, we shine a light on some outstanding women in classical music.
+The whole of March even becomes a woman month as in 1987 the American Congress declared March as National Women's History Month, in order to honor the extraordinary achievements of American women.
+We at music is her passion honor outstanding women in music around the globe and in every music genre all year long.
+This month, however, we shine a light on some outstanding women in classical music.

 Women in leading positions in classical music are on the rise!